Kluster: 1969–71

 Kluster was founded by Conrad Schnitzler, Hans-Joachim Roedelius, and Dieter Moebius in 1969.
 Both Schnitzler and Moebius had been students of Joseph Beuys at the Düsseldorf Fine Arts Academy in the 1960s.
-Schnitzler and Roedelius both participated in the founding of the Zodiak Free Arts Lab in Berlin in 1968 and had worked together in the avant-garde groups Gerausche (literally "Noises") and Plus/Minus.
-The trio joined met when Moebius was working as a steak chef in Berlin, and was invited to join a band by Roedelius and Schnitzler.
+Schnitzler and Roedelius both participated in the founding of the Zodiak Free Arts Lab in Berlin in 1968 and had worked together in the avant-garde groups Geräusche (literally "Noises") and Plus/Minus.
+The trio met when Moebius was working as a steak chef in Berlin, and was invited to join a band by Roedelius and Schnitzler.
 The band was based in West Berlin.
 The trio first performed at the Zodiac Club in Berlin that year and were billed in early performances as Ensemble Kluster or Die Klusters.
 In a 1980 interview with David Elliott, Schnitzler recalled: "...it all started at the "Zodiac Club" in 1969 because there was something THERE and Roedelius and me played with Moebius then using instruments, amps and echoes."
 He also describes their music at the time as having "A lot of feedback and all those crackling sounds."
 In addition to violin, flute, piano, cello, percussion, and organ the trio used alarm clocks and kitchen utensils as instruments, Steven and Alan Freeman, writing in The Crack In The Cosmic Egg, describe the musicians and their music: "All three were long-established musicians and radicals on the Berlin underground scene, and naturally what they would come up with was unlike anything heard before!"

 Late that year Schnitlzer read a newspaper advertisement by a church organist interested in new music.
-The result was church sponsorship for the first two albums, 'Klopfzeichen and Zwei-Osterei, provided Kluster was willing to add religious text to the first side of each LP.
+The result was church sponsorship for the first two albums, Klopfzeichen and Zwei-Osterei, provided Kluster was willing to add religious text to the first side of each LP.
 Both records were released by Schwann, a label known for church music, and a total of 300 copies of each were pressed and sold.
 Schnitzler's comments about the text: "If you don't understand the German words, it sounds better. [...]
 If you know what it means, you'll find it terrible."
 Klopfzeichen were recorded at Rhenus-Studio in Gordorf, Germany in one session on December 21, 1969 and Zwei-Osterei was recorded at the same location on February 23, 1970.
 Both sessions were engineered by Conny Plank and produced by Oskar Gottlieb Blarr.
 The music of the first two albums is described by Steven and Alan Freeman, in part: "Although they never possessed any electronic instruments, the music of Kluster was quite extraordinary, featuring guitars, percussion, organ, cello, etc., with an abundance of sound processing devices, echo, tape machines and filters, to create a music that oozed electricity—stark, bleak, industrial, and nightmarishly unnerving."
 The trio also toured Germany extensively during 1969–70.